- You are in Your Council

 If your property is unoccupied or occupied by certain types of people, you may not have to pay council tax on it.

-If you have an annexe to your home, you may be able to get a 50% discount in council tax on it.
+If you have an annexe to your home, you may be able to get a 50 per cent discount in its council tax.

 If your property has been empty for more than two years, you will have to pay an additional 50% in council tax while it continues to be empty.